srowhani/mmlind.github.io/_posts/2015-08-09-Simple_3-Layer_Neural_Network_for_MNIST_Handwriting_Recognition.md

 When I redesigned the network I found it advantagous to include the input feed *inside* the network.
 It allows to treat the network as an independent object (data structure) without external references.

-That is why by adding the hidden layer, plus treating the input as a network layer as well, the 1-layer network becomes a 3-layer network.
+Therefore, by adding a hidden layer, plus treating the input as a network layer as well, the 1-layer network becomes a 3-layer network.

 ## Dynamically Sized Network